QMIQIUQ/Expense_Manager/docs/HAMBURGER_MENU_GUIDE.md

 3. **Don't use low z-index values** - Menu may be hidden behind other elements
 4. **Don't forget click-outside handler** - Menu will stay open indefinitely
 5. **Don't use SVG icons for trigger** - Use `⋮` text character instead
+6. **Don't rely on parent positioning in widgets** - Use portal pattern instead

 ## Dark Mode Considerations